 - Offensive language, spitting and aggressive behavior (including hand gestures) are viewed very seriously and can result in legal action and deportation.
 This includes “road rage”.

 - Dubai has very strict drug/medication laws and even certain over the counter medicines, especially those with codeine are forbidden.
 Checking the controlled and banned substance list from the local consulate or embassy is helpful for peace of mind.
 All tourists and residents of UAE are required to fill in an electronic form to get approval to carry any kind of medication that is a narcotic-based, psychotropic and controlled medicines for personal use on their travel to the UAE.
 It is best to be prepared as you may randomly be checked at the airport.
-More information about bringing medication into Dubai can be found on the U.S. Dept. of State website.
+More information about bringing medication into Dubai can be found on the U.S. Dept. of State website (scroll down to "Health" section).

 Topics to Avoid